Register for classes

 - Find answers to frequently asked questions about Student Planning or call (810) 989-5500 for assistance.

 SC4 offers classes in a variety of formats including day, evening, weekend, online, short-term and other formats.
 Students are encouraged to register early each registration period in order to take full advantage of these opportunities.

 There are two ways to register for classes:

 Online: Students may register for classes via the Service Center at portal.sc4.edu.

-Student Services One-Stop Center: Students may receive assistance with the registration process by visiting the Welcome Desk in the SC4 Welcome Center.
+One-Stop Center: Students may receive assistance with the registration process in the SC4 Welcome Center.

 Registration periods vary.
-Refer to sc4.edu/admissions/academic-calendar/ for specific registration dates/times.
+Refer to the academic calendar for specific registration dates/times.

 It is the responsibility of the student to follow the established procedure for adding, dropping, or withdrawing from classes.
 It is also the student’s responsibility to confirm the accuracy of both registration and billing information at the time of enrollment.
 Award amounts listed for students receiving financial aid and/or scholarships are “pending” and may be adjusted following registration.
 Students are responsible for payment of tuition and fees not covered by financial aid and must drop classes within the established refund period.
 In the event that a student declines a financial aid award, or does not register for the minimum number of required credit hours to receive a financial aid award, the student is responsible to drop the class(es) prior to the final drop/add deadline date.

 Students have the option of “waitlisting” for a class(es) if a desired section is full.
 There is no charge to waitlist.